ZhengPeng7/GLCNet/README.md

 ### Weights
 You can download our well-trained models -- cuhk_957.pth and prw_469.pth from [my google-drive folder for GLCNet](https://drive.google.com/drive/folders/1wbq5jptOGxXDE0ze1tAMdcvXEaE1Wybt).

-### MovieNet-CS
+### MovieNet-PS
 Download the whole MovieNet-PS dataset from our [google-drive](https://drive.google.com/file/d/1TKIzsUUo4zlNJFLT1_KzQCsL2zkOzwUJ/view?usp=drive_link) or [BaiduDisk](https://pan.baidu.com/s/1MXxbuEQ9F5Y220t-Kw6cJg?pwd=PSWD) (25.2GB, with frames and annotations).
 To extend person search framework to a more challenging setting, i.e., movies.
-We borrow the character detection and ID annotations from the [MovieNet](http://movienet.site/) dataset to organize MovieNet-CS, and set different levels of training set and different gallery size same as CUHK-SYSU.
-MovieNet-CS is saved exactly the same format and structure as CUHK-SYSU, which could be of great convenience to further research and experiments.
+We borrow the character detection and ID annotations from the [MovieNet](http://movienet.site/) dataset to organize MovieNet-PS, and set different levels of training set and different gallery size same as CUHK-SYSU.
+MovieNet-PS is saved exactly the same format and structure as CUHK-SYSU, which could be of great convenience to further research and experiments.
 BTW, you can also download all the movie frames in MovieNet on their official website.

 If your network is unstable, you can also take a look at this [google-drive folder](https://drive.google.com/drive/folders/1kUr7v9_LUSSjW5PyNbGqaiM6peXNvbiU) to separately download the annotation files and subsets of the frames, i.e., `frames_CS-1.zip ~ frames_CS-6.zip` and combine them together.